 The biggest Table Dealers in Japan

-Matsuoka (CEO) is famous in West Japan as the owner of the nifty URL http://www.mahjong.co.jp/
+Matsuoka (CEO) is famous in West Japan as the owner of the nifty URL mahjong.co.jp

 He is the owner of “MATSUOKA”, a company dedicated at distributing mahjong goods for mahjong parlors and classrooms in Japan.
 If you get a table from them, you can be sure the guarantee will hold.

-In East Japan, Sasaki is also very well known, as they have been around for practically forever, and may be found at https://www.sasaki-mj.co.jp/
+In East Japan, SASAKI is also very well known, as they have been around for practically forever, and may be found at sasaki-mj.co.jp/

 If your mind is set on getting your table directly from Japan, contact me and I will hook you up with them!

 There are many different types of mahjong tables, for all sorts of purposes and tastes.

-It would be impossible to list them or rank them all, so if you want a personal recommendation from a professional player in Japan, drop me an email here with your current situation and I will think which one is the best fit for your needs.
+It would be impossible to list them or rank them all, so if you want a personal recommendation from a professional player in Japan, drop me a message with your current situation and I will think which one is the best fit for your needs.

 What table do you like the best?
-Leave a comment below to let me know.
+Please let me know!